 Students selected for the Sports Nutrition Concentration will be placed in settings related to sports, exercise, or wellness depending on the interests of the student, preceptor needs, and director approval.

 The Department of Nutrition and Integrative Physiology offers four main sports nutrition practicum sites.
 However, opportunities also exist for students to complete practicum hours in various aspects of health and sports such as clinical eating disorders, community health, and corporate wellness.

 THESIS & NON-THESIS OPTIONS

-The CMP and NSMP with the Sports Nutrition Concentration is generally considered a Focused Area of Study (non-thesis) track; however, a thesis option may be possible with the Sports Nutrition Director's approval.
+The CMP and NSMP with the Sports Nutrition Concentration is generally considered a Focused Area of Study (non-thesis) track; however, a thesis option may be possible with the Sports Nutrition Coordinator's approval.